 If a journalist writes you a great review – send them a thank you and put them on the list.
 If a promoter books you and raves about the gig – on the list.

-You can put together this list however you want but, if you want a hand getting started, you can download the spreadsheet template below – which includes my contact to get you started.
+You can put together this list however you want but, if you want some help getting started, you can download my spreadsheet template below.

 2. Your existing gigging is becoming too much to handle on your own

 Ironically and frustratingly, one of the best ways to get a booking agent is to have gigs.
 If there is already a demand and some press, an agent does not have the feeling that they need to start the whole project from standstill.

 They can jump onboard and speed things up with their contacts and knowledge, as well as already having some proof that there is success to be had.

 Whether you are already touring or not, first make some progress in your ‘local’ market – whether that’s the city or the whole country that you live in.
 If you start booking shows close to home, you have more influence and control to make sure they are successful and will lead to other opportunities.

 Remember: promoters talk.
 If you are delivering great gigs, you should be able to build up a demand.

 I wrote an article about how to maximise results when booking your own jazz gigs.
 There’s a 3-step method to figuring out exactly the promoters who are likely to book your project which you can do yourself in about 15 minutes.
 Calling and emailing promoters to hustle for jazz gigs might not be exactly how you want to spend your time, but you really can get results and get things moving yourself this way.